Shop the best Memorial Day furniture sales happening now

 Burrow

 Your best bet at Burrow is, first and foremost, the seating.
-The Block Nomad Loveseat with Ottoman ($1,161, originally $1,290; burrow.com) has nearly 900 positive reviews, reversible cushions, stain-proof fabric and a built-in USB charger, so you can charge your phone while you're comfortable seated.
-Small space dwellers will also appreciate the Bento Coffee Table ($445.50, originally $495; burrow.com), which features built-in storage and three rearrangeable, removable trays.
+The Block Nomad Loveseat with Ottoman ($1,161, originally $1,290; burrow.com) has nearly 900 positive reviews, reversible cushions, stain-proof fabric and a built-in USB charger, so you can charge your phone without getting up.
+Small space dwellers will appreciate the Bento Coffee Table ($445.50, originally $495; burrow.com), which features built-in storage and three rearrangeable, removable trays.
 And if you're open to a full room makeover, check out the brand's new Index Wall Shelf ($292.50, originally $325; burrow.com), which is made of durable ash wood and can be combined with additional units to create a stunning floating bookcase.

 Build.com

-If your bathroom needs a revamp, the Miseno Marvin 36-Inch Free Standing Single Vanity Set ($917.96, originally 1,079.95; build.com) is a bang for your buck — it comes with a marble countertop, ceramic sink and storage galore.
-Plus, considering all of our work-from-home situations might be lasting longer than we first intended, now is the time to invest in a proper desk.
-We love this rust Delacora 48-Inch Wide Desk ($255.20; build.com), which includes two built-in outlets, a drawer and open shelving.
+If your bathroom needs a revamp, the Miseno Marvin 36-Inch Free Standing Single Vanity Set ($917.96, originally $1,079.95; build.com) offers lots of bang for your buck — it comes with a marble countertop, ceramic sink and storage galore.
+Plus, considering our work-from-home situations might be lasting longer than we first expected, now is a good time to invest in a proper desk.
+We love this rust Delacora 48-Inch Wide Desk ($255.20, originally $319; build.com), which includes two built-in outlets, a drawer and open shelving.
 And since one of the many facets of "adulting" is having a wine fridge, the EdgeStar 30-Inch Wine Cooler ($1,215.05, originally $1,279; build.com) holds 56 bottles and has French doors that are as fancy as they are sleek.

 Pier 1

 Known for its beloved Papasan chair, Pier 1 also offers the Swingasan Mocha Hanging Chair ($179.97, originally $299.95; pier1.com), a hanging, al fresco version of the favorite that is equal parts dreamy and bohemian.
-All of the brand's outdoor furniture is 40% off, and the sweet Sunburst Mosaic Patio Dining Set ($419.97, regularly $699.97; pier1.com) is perfect for a high-rise balcony or a sprawling backyard.
+All of the brand's outdoor furniture is 40% off.
 Heading back inside, fill one of your room's empty corners with this Laila Collection Buffalo Check Gray & White Armchair ($299.99, originally $399.99; pier1.com), which comes in nine colorways and is a steal at just under $300.

 Society6